satvna/prarie-chatbot/README.md

-# Blackland Prairie Planting Chatbot
+# Blackland Prairie Chatbot
-A program which takes questions and anwers them based on the information from the sources in the "documents" folder.
+A program which takes questions and anwers them with information from the the "documents" folder.
+In this project, the documents and example queries asked regard information about the Blacklands Prarie of Central Texas, but it can be modified to suit your documents

+# How to use
+- Generate API keys for [Pinecone](https://www.pinecone.io/) and [Hugging Face](https://huggingface.co/).
+Rename the ".env-template" file ".env" and paste your keys in.
+- Run chatbot.py.
+Check your Pinecone console to make sure an index was created and the documents were loaded in properly.
+- When the terminal reads "Prompt:", you may type your question.
+You can also use prewritten prompts in the "prompts.py" file by adding an exclamation mark (!) before the name of the variable containing the prompt.
+- Exit by typing "q", "exit", "f", "quit".

 # Sources
 - Blackland Prarie Ecological Region (https://tpwd.texas.gov/landwater/land/habitats/cross_timbers/ecoregions/blackland.phtml) - Texas Parks & Wildlife